4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 	- General case(s)
 	- integrity of the function via the three-question method

-Recurrences can be solved via 3 methods
+Recurrences can be solved via
+- Iteration
 - Substitution/Tree
 - Relation
 - Master